-All PE students must purchase a school-issued uniform of shorts, a t-shirt, and a school-issued lock.
+\\All PE students must purchase a school-issued uniform of shorts, a t-shirt, and a school-issued lock.

 Prerequisite: None.
-Course satisfies a requirement for graduation.
+The course satisfies a requirement for graduation.

-920 Health Education
+920 Health Education Trimester .5 credit

 The course is offered in conjunction with Physical Education.
 Instruction focuses on the physical, the emotional, the mental, and the social person to achieve wellness in these areas.
 Students are expected to engage in discussions and readings addressing nutrition, alcohol and tobacco abuse, diseases, contemporary health concerns, emotional stability and human growth and development.